Packaged fruit – will the trend continue?

 “We’re seeing considerable interest and investment in packaging technologies that can work with recycled and compostable inputs,” Kitchen says.

-While solutions for domestic and export markets need to be tailored to meet consumers’ needs, ultimately, consumers expect incremental improvements over time – but not necessarily the complete removal of packaging that provides many benefits.
+Domestic and export markets require solutions that cater to consumers’ needs.
+But ultimately, consumers expect incremental improvements over time.
+And this doesn’t necessarily require the complete removal of packaging that provides many benefits.